store2be/backupii/CONTRIBUTING.md

 check the Open issues, and create a new issue if you do not see a report that matches the bug that you have found.

-Backupii is used with many different systems and configurations, so the first step for us to solve a problem is knowing how to reproduce it.
-You can help us solve your issue by including the versions of Ruby, Backupii and the operating system on the computer that you used.
+BackupII is used with many different systems and configurations, so the first step for us to solve a problem is knowing how to reproduce it.
+You can help us solve your issue by including the versions of Ruby, BackupII and the operating system on the computer that you used.

 To submit a bug fix, please [create a Pull Request](https://github.com/backupii/backupii/compare).
 Always develop changes against the `master` branch.
 Read the Pull Requests section below for more